Professional Staff | Board of Directors | Officers & Committees

 Senior Environmental Educator

-Katrina Bussiere-Venhuizen is the Senior Environmental Educator at ecomaine and joined their team in August 2016 with 10 years of experience in various environmental educator roles across the country.
+Katrina Venhuizen is an Environmental Educator at ecomaine and joined the team in August 2016 with 10 years of experience in various environmental educator roles across the country.
 She is responsible for designing curricula, on-site tour programs, as well as all other education and outreach programming that facilitates engaged waste reduction among residents, schools, and businesses in ecomaine’s 70+ member communities.
 Katrina holds a Bachelor of Arts degree in Conservation Biology and a Certificate in Environmental Studies from University of Wisconsin-Madison.
 Her passion and commitment to her job roles inspires students and adults alike to attain their waste diversion and contamination reduction goals.